Shane Gould: 1972 Munich Olympics

 At the 1972 Summer Olympics in Munich, West Germany, Gould won three gold medals in the 200 and 400-meter freestyle, and the 200-meter individual medley, setting a world record in each race.
 She won a silver in the 800 and a bronze in the 100-meter freestyle events.

-She is the only person, male or female, to hold every world freestyle record from 100 metres to 1500 metres and the 200-metre individual medley world record simultaneously, which she did from 12 December 1971 to 1 September 1972.
+She is the only person, male or female, to hold 5 Long Course Meters world records simultaneously.
+She held every world freestyle record from 100 metres to 1500 metres from 12 December 71 to 4 August 72.
+On 4 August 1972 her world record in the 200 freestyle was broken at the United States Olympic trials.
+On 28 August 1972 she set the 200-metre individual medley world record bringing her active world records back to 5.
 She is the first female swimmer ever to win three Olympic gold medals in world record time, and the first swimmer, male or female, to win Olympic medals in five individual events in a single Olympics.
 She is also the only Australian to win three individual gold medals at a single Olympics.

 At the age of 16, she retired from competitive swimming, citing pressures placed upon her by her success and media profile.

 Over two decades later, Gould returned to competitive swimming at the Masters level.
 She set Australian Masters records (40–44 years 100m, 200 m, and 400 m freestyle, and 100 m butterfly) and 45–49 years (50 m butterfly, 100 m and 200 m freestyle).
 In 2003, she broke the world record for the 45–49 years 200 m individual medley in 2:38.13 (beating the 1961 world record for all ages).

 She coaches swimmers and still swims in Masters competitions.